mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 ### Migration support with automatic tools

 With the first release of this new Workflow, existing Projects will require a migration operation to be performed.
 With this improvement we ought to provide further assistance in the migration process to make it as easy and smooth as possible.

+## Missing features

+### Secret Variables Management

+Despite secrets providers are supported in the **Enhanced Project Workflow** as these currently are in the standard workflow too, there are a few constraints to consider when migrating to this workflow whether you are planning to use a **[Push](/development_suite/deploy/pipeline-based/index.md)** or **[Pull](/development_suite/deploy/gitops-based/index.md)** *deploy strategy*.

+When using `PUSH` mode (pipeline-based deploy) all secrets providers supported in the standard workflow are supported in this workflow too.
+You can define secrets and use them in your Projects as you always did.

+When using `PULL` mode (gitops-based deploy) only Secrets stored in Vault are supported yet.

+Either way, interpolation of secreted variables is **not supported** with the Enhanched Project Workflow and we discourage its usage.
+Altough interpolating secret variables makes them hidden in Project git repository, these variables will be fully visible when inspecting containers on Kubernetes.
+This practice could lead to several security issues.

 ## Activating the feature